Traffic calming

-Traffic calming uses physical design, signs, painted markings, road use rule changes, and other transportation engineering measures to improve safety for motorists, car drivers, pedestrians, and cyclists.
+Traffic calming uses physical design, as well as traffic signs, road surface markings, road use rule changes, and other traffic engineering measures to improve road safety for motorists, pedestrians, and cyclists.
 It has become a tool used by urban planners and road designers to combat speeding and other unsafe behaviours of drivers.
-It aims to encourage safer, more responsible driving and potentially reduce traffic flow.
+It aims to encourage safer, more responsible driving and potentially restrict traffic flow.
 Urban planners and traffic engineers have many strategies for traffic calming, including narrowed roads and speed humps.
 Such measures are common in Australia and Europe (especially Northern Europe), but less so in North America, where the focus is often more on facilitating motorized traffic flow.
-Traffic calming is a calque (literal translation) of the German word Verkehrsberuhigung - the term's first published use in English was in 1985 by Carmen Hass-Klau.
+Although they are becoming more popular.
+Traffic calming is a calque (literal translation) of the German word Verkehrsberuhigung.
+The term's first published use in English was in 1985 by Carmen Hass-Klau.

 History

 In its early development in the UK in the 1930s, traffic calming was based on the idea that residential areas should be protected from through-traffic.
 Subsequently, it became valued for its ability to improve pedestrian safety and reduce noise and air pollution from traffic.

 For much of the 20th century, streets were designed by engineers who were charged only with ensuring smooth motor vehicular traffic flow and not with fostering the other functions of streets.
 Traffic calming initiatives have grown to consider other design functions as well.
 For example, it has been shown that car traffic severely impairs the social and recreational functions of public streets.
 The Livable Streets study by Donald Appleyard (1981) found that residents of streets with light traffic had, on average, three more friends and twice as many acquaintances as the people on streets with heavy traffic which were otherwise similar in dimensions, income, etc.